 2 tablespoons red wine vinegar

-1 teaspoon fine sea salt or table salt for the braising liquid (or to taste—first check how much salt is in your stock)
+1/2 to 1 teaspoon table-salt for the braising liquid (or to taste—first check how much salt is in your stock)

 6 fresh figs, halved ***